firebird631/siis/README.md

 #### <.siis/config/>config.py ####

 You have an initial file in config/config.py.
-Do not modifiy the original.
+Do not modify the original.

 This file comes from the beginning of the project, would need some reorganization, but it looks like :